alexhagen/alexhagen.github.io/README.md

   - [ ] Blend4Web?
 	- [ ] Take renders at different views and make a spinner?
 - [ ] TODO: CSS stylesheet using GR LaTeX Class
+- [ ] TODO: Add disqus to everything